List of awards and nominations received by Jessie Ware: British Podcast Awards

 The British Podcast Awards recognise the best in podcasts from Great Britain.

 Mercury Prize

-The Mercury Prize is presented annually to the best album of the year by a British or Irish artist.
+The Mercury Prize is presented annually to the best album of the year by a British or Irish artist, Jessie Ware failed to win two when she was nominated.

 MOBO Awards

 The MOBO Awards or Music of Black Origin Awards are presented by the MOBO Organisation to recognise the excellence in music of black origin.

 MTV Europe Music Awards

 The MTV Europe Music Awards are presented annually by the ViacomCBS International Media Networks Europe to honour the best in pop culture.

 Popjustice £20 Music Prize

 The Popjustice £20 Music Prize is presented by the music website Popjustice to recognise the best British pop single of the previous year.

 UK Music Video Awards

 The UK Music Video Awards is an annual celebration of creativity, technical excellence and innovation in music video and moving image for music from United Kingdom and the world.